bitcoin-core/bitcoincore.org/en/features/details/direct-theft.md

 ### Real Example

-Bitcoin exchange Mt Gox reportedly had 650,000 bitcoins (worth $347 million USD) stolen from their customer deposits and their own operating funds.
+Bitcoin exchange Mt Gox reportedly had 650,000 bitcoins (worth $347 million USD at the time) stolen from their customer deposits and their own operating funds.
 They declared bankruptcy on 28 February 2014.

 Even when the bankruptcy proceeding is complete, customers are unlikely to